 All Evoque models come standard with dual front, side, full-length side-curtain and knee airbags in addition to traction and stability control systems.

 The Evoque Coupe doesn't really have any direct rivals; the Jeep Wrangler is the only other two-door SUV on the market, yet it is far more off-road oriented, not to mention less luxurious, than the Range Rover.
-In terms of head-turning style, crossovers like the BMW X6 and Acura ZDX could be considered competitors to the Evoque Coupe.
+In terms of head-turning style, the BMW X4 and the Mercedes-Benz GLC Coupe can both be considered rivals for the Evoque Coupe.